bzhoek/picturs/README.md

 ## Nested
 1. ~Render all rectangles~
 2. ~Wrap the text in a rectangle~
-3. Save bounds in AST on parsing first pass
+3. Save primitive bounds in AST on parsing first pass
 4. Draw on canvas is second pass
+5. Bounds interface definieren zodat niet heel Canvas een dependency wordt

 ## pest